GxM20/FinTech_Case_Study/README.md

 ### One Stop Shopping

 Another major trend in the neobanking market is the rise of Embedded Finance.
 According to [Forbes](https://www.forbes.com/sites/forbestechcouncil/2023/05/31/why-niche-financial-services-could-be-the-next-embedded-finance-trend/?sh=1314ef5a6b61), financial services embedded into embedded digital platforms will exceed $7 trillion by 2026.
+Above we discussed how both Current and SoFi have expanded to provide a more comprehensive suite of financial tools.
+SoFi especially is a market leader in providing its customers a one stop shop for all things banking, borrowing, and investing.
+Chime is not too far behind, since it launched its [credit builder](https://www.chime.com/credit-builder/) debit card, the valuation of Chime as risen over $19 billion, from [$5.8 billion](https://techcrunch.com/2020/06/30/u-s-challenger-bank-chime-launches-credit-builder-a-credit-card-that-works-more-like-debit/)in 2020, to [$25 billion](https://www.cnbc.com/2023/05/09/chime-disruptor-50.html) in 2023.

 ## Results